UN demands end to violence in Haiti, sanctions gang leader

 The United States and Mexico, which drafted the 10-page resolution, delayed the vote from Wednesday so they could revise the text in hopes of gaining more support from council members — and they succeeded in getting approval from all 15 nations.

-U.S. Ambassador Linda Thomas-Greenfield said immediately after the vote that the resolution was a first step to help the Haitian people and a second resolution was being prepared to help restore security to the crisis-wracked Caribbean nation.
+“We are sending a clear message to the bad actors that are holding Haiti hostage,” U.S. Ambassador Linda Thomas-Greenfield said immediately after the vote.
+“The international community will not stand idly by while you wreak havoc on the Haitian people.”

+She said the resolution was an important first step by the Security Council to help Haitians who want action against criminals, including gangs and their financiers, and will be followed by a second resolution, which the U.S. and Mexico are working on.
+That will help restore security and allow the delivery of desperately needed humanitarian aid by authorizing “a non-U.N.
+International Security Assistance Mission,” she said.

 The final text eliminated a reference to an Oct.
 7 appeal by Haiti’s Council of Ministers for the urgent dispatch of an international military force to tackle the country’s violence and alleviate its humanitarian crisis.

-Also dropped was mention of an Oct.
+And it also dropped was mention of an Oct.
 8 letter from U.N.
 Secretary-General Antonio Guterres outlining options to help Haiti’s National Police combat high levels of gang violence.

-A second resolution, which was still being worked on late Thursday, would address the issue of combating Haiti’s violence.
-It would authorize an international force to help improve security in the country if approved.

-Thomas-Greenfields said Monday that the “non-U.N.” mission would be limited in time and scope and would be led by unspecified “partner country” with a mandate to use military force if necessary.
+Thomas-Greenfield said Friday the next resolution will be a response to those requests, but she didn’t say when it would be circulated or put to a vote.

+It was the first sanctions resolution adopted by the Security Council since 2017, and many council members praised its unanimous adoption, saying at a time of deep divisions in the world, including over Ukraine, the 15 countries could work together.

 The sanctions resolution named only a single Haitian — Jimmy “Barbecue” Cherizier, whose gang has blocked a key fuel terminal leading to severe shortages.
-Cherizier, a former police officer who leads an alliance of gangs known as the G9 Family and Allies, would be hit with a travel ban, asset freeze and arms embargo if the resolution passes.
+Cherizier, a former police officer who leads an alliance of gangs known as the G9 Family and Allies, will now face a travel ban, asset freeze and arms embargo.

-The resolution, however, would also establish a Security Council committee to impose sanctions on other Haitian individuals and groups whose actions threaten the peace, security or stability of the Western Hemisphere’s poorest nation.
-Targeted actions would include criminal activity, violence and arms trafficking, human rights abuses and obstruction of aid deliveries.

 Political instability has simmered in Haiti since last year’s still-unsolved assassination of President Jovenel Moïse, who had faced opposition protests calling for his resignation over corruption charges and claims that his five-year term had expired.
 Moïse dissolved Parliament in January 2020 after legislators failed to hold elections in 2019 amid political gridlock.